 Dressing And Marinade

 - Mix together all dressing ingredients.

-- Pour 3 tbsp of dressing in a bag or bowl, coat steak well and leave to marinate while you chop the salad ingredients.
-If making ahead, you can marinate this steak overnight.
+- Pour 3 tbsp of dressing in a bag or bowl, poke flank steak with a fork all over and place in marinade.
+Massage flank steak in dressing and leave to marinate while you chop the salad ingredients.
+If making ahead, you can marinate this steak up to 12 hours.

 - Toss all vegetables and herbs in a large bowl gently.
 Drizzle with half of the dressing and toss gently.